-This is a lead magnet:
+This IS a lead magnet:

-Naturally you need to deliver on your promise of value.
-Under delivering will result in useless emails – money is not just in the list, but in the relationship with your list.
+Naturally, you need to deliver on your promise of value.
+Under delivering will result in useless emails.
+Money is not just in the list, but in the relationship with your list.
 You want to have an impressive start.

 Be a rebel and a contrarian.
-See what your competitors are doing, and do something different.
+See what your competitors are doing and do something different.

-Take your current lead magnet or the new idea that you have for one and check it against this list, and improve it.
+Take your current lead magnet or the new idea that you have for one and check it against this list…

-- For free, really!?
-I want that!
-That’s the reaction you want them to have when they see it.
+- Does it evoke an emotional reaction?
+“For free, really!?
+I want that!”
+That’s the reaction you want them to have when they see your lead magnet.
 Emotional reaction is very important.

-How to structure the offer
+How to Structure the Lead Magnet Offer

 Start with the hook: why this should be important to them.
 Craft a benefit-oriented headline.